 (iii) in a case where the accused has been granted bail for the purposes of an appeal, the accused has discontinued the appeal or has not prosecuted it with all due diligence.

-(2) For the purpose of causing an accused to appear before an appropriate judicial officer as provided in subsection (1) a police officer may —
+(2) For the purposes of causing an accused to appear before an appropriate judicial officer as provided in subsection (1) —

-(a) arrest the accused without warrant and bring him before an appropriate judicial officer; or
+(a) a police officer may arrest the accused without warrant and bring the accused before an appropriate judicial officer; or

-(b) apply to an appropriate judicial officer for a summons or warrant on any ground specified in subsection (1).
+(b) the relevant officer may apply to an appropriate judicial officer for a summons or warrant on any ground specified in subsection (1).

+(2a) A police officer shall not exercise the power conferred by subsection (2)(a) unless the police officer is the relevant officer or is requested in writing to do so by the relevant officer.

 (3) An application under subsection (2)(b) must be made, and proceedings on it are to be conducted —

 (a) in a court of summary jurisdiction — in accordance with regulations made under the Criminal Procedure Act 2004;